Mikael-MStinson/Snippitz/README.md

 # Snippitz
-A personal file manager specializing in semantically organizing and accessing small files and chunks of data
+A personal file manager specializing in synaptically organizing and accessing small files and chunks of data